glglak/tap-dash-react-native-game/README.md

 npm run build:docker-apk
 ```

-This uses a Docker container with the Android SDK pre-installed.

 ## Troubleshooting

 If you encounter build issues:

+1. **Try the Google Play specific build**: `npm run build:googleplay`
-1. **Check Expo SDK compatibility**: This project uses Expo SDK 52 with React Native 0.73.4
+2. **Check Expo SDK compatibility**: This project uses Expo SDK 52 with React Native 0.73.4
-2. **Target SDK version**: The app is configured for Android 34 as required by Google Play
+3. **Target SDK version**: The app is configured for Android 34 as required by Google Play
-3. **Clean gradle**: Try `cd android && ./gradlew clean` if you have Java installed
+4. **Clean gradle**: Try `cd android && ./gradlew clean` if you have Java installed
-4. **Update dependencies**: Run `npm install` to ensure dependencies are up to date
+5. **Update dependencies**: Run `npm install` to ensure dependencies are up to date

+## Common Build Errors

+- **Gradle plugin errors**: The patching script in this repo fixes most Gradle compatibility issues
+- **Concurrency limits**: EAS Build sometimes has a queue, especially on free tier accounts
+- **Missing Java**: Local builds require Java, use EAS Build (Option 1 or 2) to avoid this
+- **Docker errors**: Make sure Docker Desktop is running before using Option 3

 ## Development